urbanopt/urbanopt.github.io/README.md

 Install Ruby using the [RubyInstaller](https://rubyinstaller.org/downloads/archives/) for [Ruby 2.2.4 (x64)](https://dl.bintray.com/oneclick/rubyinstaller/rubyinstaller-2.2.4-x64.exe)
 Install Devkit using the [mingw64](https://dl.bintray.com/oneclick/rubyinstaller/DevKit-mingw64-64-4.7.2-20130224-1432-sfx.exe) installer
-Include path to Ruby by adding to your environment variables path: `C:\Ruby22-x64\bin` Create a new environment variable `HOME` and set the variable value to: `C:\Users\<user_name>`
+Include path to Ruby by adding to your environment variables path: `C:\Ruby22-x64\bin`
+Create a new environment variable `HOME` and set the variable value to: `C:\Users\<user_name>`

-Install Bundler 1.17 by typing into your command line
+Install Bundler 1.17 by typing into your command line:

 ```terminal
 gem install bundler -v 1.17